TheCarsonWest/TheCarsonWest.github.io/test/content/Rate from Reaction mechanism.md

 [Catalyst](./../catalyst/)

-Catalysts affect the rate of reaction by providing an alternative reaction pathway with a lower activation energy.
+Catalysts affect the rate of reaction by providing an alternative reaction pathway with a lower [Activation Energy](./../activation-energy/).
 They are not consumed in the overall reaction.
 The presence of a catalyst can change the rate law.

 ## Summary